eyadzamat/BIO-410-Final-Project/README.md

 ## Methods
-Include information about
--  Sequencing reads (NGS next-generation sequencing)
--  Assembly using MEGAHIT (provide a link to MEGAHIT website)
--  Alignment using R package DECIPHER
--  Tree using ML method in R package DECIPHER
+The data used for this project came from next-generation sequencing reads from 6 Ebola virus samples.
+These raw sequencing reads were first assembled into longer sequences using MEGAHIT.
+After assembly, the sequences were aligned using the DECIPHER package in R. The aligned sequences were then used to create a phylogenetic tree using the maximum likelihood method in the DECIPHER package in R.

--  For each source of data, state which files/folders in the repository correspond to those data (so for example, the assmebled reads are in __________ [some folder] and the raw sequencing reads are in ________ [eyad 2.zip](https://github.com/user-attachments/files/27942462/eyad.2.zip)
+For each source of data, state which files/folders in the repository correspond to those data (so for example, the assmebled reads are in __________ [some folder] and the raw sequencing reads are in ________ [eyad 2.zip](https://github.com/user-attachments/files/27942462/eyad.2.zip)

 ## Results